bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 ### When reviewing a PR; as maintainers, we need to be extra careful.

 Software these days can be complex.
 [The Go language encourages readable code.](https://talks.golang.org/2014/readability.slide)
-However, still, some software I work on ([Thanos](https://thanos.io)) is in the end a distributed system that involves concurrency, tricky optimizations like [mmap'ing](https://github.com/thanos-io/thanos/blob/56a1fb6c084f11638f6f7b6532adc07dd05824b6/pkg/block/indexheader/binary_reader.go#L457) and [bespoke binary formats](https://github.com/thanos-io/thanos/blob/56a1fb6c084f11638f6f7b6532adc07dd05824b6/docs/components/store.md#format-version-1).
+However, still, some software I work on (e.g. [Thanos](https://thanos.io)) is in the end a distributed system that involves concurrency, tricky optimizations like [mmap'ing](https://github.com/thanos-io/thanos/blob/56a1fb6c084f11638f6f7b6532adc07dd05824b6/pkg/block/indexheader/binary_reader.go#L457) and [bespoke binary formats](https://github.com/thanos-io/thanos/blob/56a1fb6c084f11638f6f7b6532adc07dd05824b6/docs/components/store.md#format-version-1).

 This means that every detail might matter.
-And yes, we guard against mistakes with unit/integration/e2e tests, cross-building tests and [static analysis on each commit](https://github.com/thanos-io/thanos/blob/25f5b0b9290fa1620647f00dd8df954380efc530/Makefile#L292), but the coverage is always too low and it's possible to miss stuff.
+And yes, we guard against mistakes with unit / integration / e2e tests, cross-building tests and [static analysis on each commit](https://github.com/thanos-io/thanos/blob/25f5b0b9290fa1620647f00dd8df954380efc530/Makefile#L292), but the coverage is always too low and it's possible to miss stuff.